The application process

 Can I change, transfer or cancel my offer?

 Cancellations and the return of your reservation fee

 5. Accepting your offer

-Please read the documents included in your offer email carefully.
+Please visit the link and read the documents included in your offer email carefully.
 You will need to accept or decline the offer by the given deadline, which is usually seven days after your offer is made.
 After this time your offer will be withdrawn.

-You accept your offer online you will need to pay a percentage of your rent in advance.
+To accept your offer online you will need to pay a percentage of your rent in advance.
 Please note, to make payment you will need a credit or debit card with a 3 digit security code on the reverse.

 If you have problems accessing or responding to your offer please email email@example.com.